 Perhaps the reality of my experience is due to how my organization has set up our DV4T permissions, but I felt blocked at every turn.
 Every “Edit data” button I could find in the Teams Maker Portal opened up the simple in-line editor.
 I was not able to access my DV4T environment through the normal browser-based Maker Portal.
 I could not connect to the database directly; the “Switch to classic” ribbon option sent me into an endless login loop.

+[Update: I attempted this process for one of my DV4T environments today, and found that a UI update has removed this button.
+Leaving it up for posterity or those who have yet to be updated.
+See below for the new navigation!]
 Finally, after clicking on every button and link I could find, I discovered this oddity of the Teams Maker Portal: in the Teams solution explorer, on a table, specifically on the Relationships subtab, there is a different ribbon button labeled Data.
 With an option called “Edit data in Excel”.

 This option downloads an Excel spreadsheet file with the Microsoft Power Apps Office add-in connection pre-loaded in.